-There are no options other than a variation to the Code for this Application.
-Therefore the two regulatory options available for this Application are:
+The two regulatory options available for this Application are:

-Option 1.
-Not approve the use of lipase, triacylglycerol sourced from P. roquefortii as a processing aid.
+- Option 1.
+Not approve the use of lipase, triacylglycerol sourced from P. roquefortii as a processing aid. - Option 2.

-Option 2.
 Approve the use of lipase, triacylglycerol sourced from P. roquefortii as a processing aid.